 Combining theory with case studies to underscore his analysis, O’Toole calls for repealing federal, state, and local planning laws and proposes reforms that can help solve social and environmental problems without heavy‐handed government regulation.

-PODCAST: Hear the author discuss the book on the Cato Daily Podcast.
+PODCAST: Listen to the author discuss the book on the Cato Daily Podcast.

 The Best‐Laid Plans is a powerful challenge to the conventional wisdom about public lands, urban growth, and government planning.

 About the Author

 RANDAL O’TOOLE is a senior fellow at the Cato Institute.
 Described by U.S. News & World Report as a researcher who “has earned a reputation for dogged legwork and sophisticated number crunching,” he has served as senior economist at the Thoreau Insitute and as the McCluskey Conservation Fellow at Yale University.
 His previous books, Reforming the Forest Service and The Vanishing Automobile and Other Urban Myths, have significantly influenced public land management and urban planning in this country.
 An Oregon native, O’Toole currently resides in Bandon, Oregon.

 What Others Have Said

 “O’Toole presents an across‐the‐board indictment of government planning.
 Whether zoning suburbs, designing rail systems or determining how much timber to cut in national forests, he says, federal, state and local planners are trying to simplify dizzyingly complex problems.
 Inevitably, they focus on one or two resources, fall prey to planning fads and succumb to pressure from interest groups.”